-With the introduction of BlackBerry 10.2, the BlackBerry WebWorks platform has aligned with the Apache Cordova open source project.
-Although BlackBerry WebWorks apps created for earlier versions of BlackBerry 10 will be forward-compatible, there will be no additional updates to the APIs.
+As of BlackBerry 10 OS version 10.2, the BlackBerry WebWorks platform has aligned with the Apache Cordova project.
+Although BlackBerry WebWorks 1.0 apps are forward-compatible and will continue to run, there will be no additional updates to the APIs.
 Moving forward, you should plan to migrate your app to BlackBerry WebWorks 2.0.

 But don't worry.
 Migrating your app to the new Cordova-based WebWorks world is pretty simple.
 Migrating your app involves the following steps:

 Step 1.
-Download and install BlackBerry 10 WebWorks SDK 2.0
+Download and install the latest BlackBerry 10 WebWorks SDK

-The signing process has changed for BlackBerry WebWorks 2.0.
-Unlike previous versions, where a separate token was required to create the developer certificate (used for code signing) and debug token (used for testing unsigned apps on the device), now a single token is required.
+The signing process has changed as of BlackBerry WebWorks 2.0.
+Unlike BlackBerry WebWorks 1.0, where a separate token was required to create the developer certificate (used for code signing) and debug token (used for testing unsigned apps on the device), now a single token is required.
 This token is associated with your BlackBerry ID.

-Use the BlackBerry WebWorks GUI tool to create a new project.
+Use the BlackBerry 10 WebWorks SDK web tool to create a project.
 Once created, the new project includes a default app with all the basic resources required to function as a complete app.
-The folder structure of your new project includes a /www folder.
+The folder structure of your new project includes a www folder.
 This folder is the working directory for your application.

-For more information about creating a new BlackBerry WebWorks 2.0 project, see Creating a WebWorks project.
+For more information, see Creating a WebWorks project.

 Step 3.
 Replace the template resources in your new project with your existing resources

 You can choose to copy over your existing config.xml file, or build a new one based on the template config.xml.
-However, in either case, you should be aware that the structure of the config.xml file has changed slightly in BlackBerry WebWorks 2.0.
+However, in either case, you should be aware that the structure of the config.xml file has changed slightly for BlackBerry WebWorks 2.0 and later.
 As a result, you may need to make some manual modifications to your config.xml file.
 For more information on changes to the config.xml file, see Changes to the config.xml file.